Acupuncture For Pets

 What Else Can Veterinary Acupuncture Do for Your Pet?

-You don’t have to wait for your pet to be ill in order to try acupuncture.
-In fact, acupuncture can be a great way to keep your pet’s health in check and well-balanced.
-Athletes, elderly pets, pets with chronic conditions or those that recently went through a traumatic event (including surgery or an accident) can also benefit from receiving acupuncture regularly.
-If you have questions or concerns regarding the use of acupuncture on your pet, give us a call and we’ll be happy to discuss things with you.
+You don’t have to wait for your pet to be ill to try acupuncture.
+In fact, acupuncture can be a great way to keep your pet healthy and well-balanced.
+Athletes, elderly pets, pets with chronic conditions, or those who recently went through a traumatic event (including surgery or an accident) can also benefit from receiving acupuncture regularly.

 Here are a few additional reasons to try cat or dog acupuncture:

-• Anti-nausea and an increased sense of wellbeing while pets are undergoing chemotherapy or radiation treatment
+• Anti-nausea and an increased sense of well-being while pets are undergoing chemotherapy or radiation treatment

 • It has been shown to help the body fight inflammation on its own